dh85/SpotifyWebAPI/Sources/SpotifyKit/Documentation.docc/CombineGuide.md

 ## Testing Publishers

-Point your app code at ``Testing/MockSpotifyClient`` when unit testing Combine pipelines.
+Point your app code at ``MockSpotifyClient`` when unit testing Combine pipelines.
 You control each publisher by providing closures, making it easy to assert UI state without touching the network:

 ```swift
 let mock = MockSpotifyClient()